tommasorigon/StartUpResearch/README.md

 ## Descriptive analysis

-Before the meeting, we started to collect general impression about the data, which are summarized [in this pdf file](https://github.com/tommasorigon/StartUpResearch/blob/master/Descriptive_Analysis.pdf).
+Before the meeting we started to collect general impression about the data, which are summarized [in a pdf document](https://github.com/tommasorigon/StartUpResearch/blob/master/Descriptive_Analysis.pdf).

 ## Single subject, single hemisphere